-The Opera Mini browser, as of a check three minutes ago on our Z10 device, is not available.
+The Opera Mini browser, as of a check three minutes ago on our Z10 device is not available.
 But you will probably be hard pressed to notice.
-That’s because the browser native to BlackBerry 10 is ridiculous
+There are no internet forums packed with BlackBerry users demanding it.
+No sideways hacks to make it work on the new devices.
+No passion-filled bloggers demanding it.

 How long was the wait for BlackBerry 10?
 Long enough that the finished product seems to have skipped ahead several generations.